hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

     - File management can also be done from ARE web portal

 ## Python module/package installation
+- NCI user support: "`/g/data/` should be the best place for installing software packages"
+- NCI user support: "We do not recommend to use "conda" on Gadi as it creates lots of small files, interfere with the Gadi environment and creates other problems.
+We recommend to install packages using "pip" command, if possible."
 - User's home directory limit is 10GB only, so better not to install at home directory (otherwise, *disk quota exceeded* error will happen.)
-- Can be installed at `/scratch/<project id>/` (I installed *miniconda* at `/scratch/<project id>/<username>/miniconda3`)
+- Initially, I installed *miniconda* at `/scratch/<project id>/<username>/miniconda3`)
+    - **Not a good option because file expiry policy (auto-delete) is in place for `/scratch`**
-    - Pytorch needs to be (re)installed as per [pytorch website](https://pytorch.org/get-started/locally/), otherwise default anaconda pytorch doesn't use GPU
+    - If conda is installed, Pytorch needs to be (re)installed as per [pytorch website](https://pytorch.org/get-started/locally/), otherwise default anaconda pytorch doesn't use GPU
-    - But be aware of inode (number of files) usage in `/scratch/` directory because it has a limit after which VDI session will not be created ("Your session has entered a bad state...")
+    - If installed in `/scratch/`, be aware of inode (number of files) usage because it has a limit after which VDI session will not be created ("Your session has entered a bad state...")
         - I installed *anaconda* and used up more than allowed inode, so couldn't create new VDI session, which I fixed (uninstalled anaconda) from login node (Gadi terminal)

-# Access from Gadi terminal &ndash; not required if ARE is sufficient
-## Access login node from a linux terminal
-`ssh <username>@gadi.nci.org.au`

-## Modules
+# Modules
 - Check avialable moduels
     - `module avail <search string>`
 - Load module